cleanenergyexchange/fastapi-zitadel-auth/README.md

 Then navigate to `http://localhost:8001/docs` to see the Swagger UI.

-### Service user
+### Service user login

 Service users are "machine users" in Zitadel.
 To log in as a service user, download the private key from Zitadel, change the config in `demo_project/service_user.py`, then

 ```bash
 uv run demo_project/service_user.py
 ```

-Make sure you have a running server at `http://localhost:8001`.
+Make sure you have a running server at `http://localhost:8001` (see above).

 ## Development

 See [docs/contributing.md](docs/contributing.md) for development instructions.

-## License

-This project is licensed under the terms of the MIT license.

 ## Acknowledgements